 We only sell what we know and what we know; we know better than anyone.

 The Blanda River is a big one in comparison to other Icelandic rivers.
 For the most part, you will need a 14ft rod.
 When the river is warming up in the summer months, a 13ft or switch rod is useful for stripping sunray shadows or other surface flies.

 The upper beat and the Blandá’s tributary (Svartá) are both much narrower pieces of water.
 A single-handed rod can be useful in many situations.

 We recommend you take rods to cover all eventualities.
 If you do not want to travel with rods, we can organise to borrow lodge rods.

-A famous saying in Iceland is “if you don’t like the weather, wait five minutes”.
+When it comes to conditions, a famous saying in Iceland is “if you don’t like the weather, wait five minutes”.
 This statement can be very true, and the weather in any northern territories can be extremely temperamental.
 Having the correct clothing can make or break the trip.
 Cold winds and heavy rain are unlikely in the summer months, but very possible.

 The Torne jacket is perfect for those windy evenings on the river or when you get caught in a rainstorm out on the river.

 A dry pack is perfect for those who like to carry a camera or keep a spare jumper on them at all times.
 The Dry Backpack will keep anything dry and protected even through Iceland’s wettest days.

 A reel with a good drag system is essential when fishing the Blandá.
 The fish are big, and currents can be strong.